-Requires \$1.0 million (\$50,000 from Budget and Operations Administration line item and \$950,000 from unexpended work project appropriations) to be used for PTSD outreach and employee wellness programming; requires MDOC to work with MCO and department employees to determine strategies for treating mental health issues and implementing mental health programming for employees; requires a report on strategies, programs, prevalence of PTSD and other psychological issues among corrections officers that are exacerbated by the environment, and expenditures.
+Requires \$50,000 from Budget and Operations Administration line item to be used for PTSD outreach and employee wellness programming; requires MDOC to work with the Michigan Corrections Organization and department employees to determine strategies for treating mental health issues and implementing mental health programming for employees; requires a report on strategies, programs, prevalence of PTSD and other psychological issues among corrections officers that are exacerbated by the environment, and expenditures.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language, but revises it to require the department to report on goals, as well as strategies, and to require the department to also report to the House and Senate Committees on Oversight.